charlesdwmorrison/L6/README.md

 L6 is basically a CI/CD tool for performance testing.

-## Features
+## Features/Compoents
-- .Net Core
+- .Net Core 5.0
 - RestSharp
-- High performance logging class to log response time, throughput and other metrics to a text file.
+- High-performance logging class to log response time, throughput and other metrics to a text file.
 - Perf Metrics class to calculate response time average, percentiles and throughput.
 - Assertions can be performed against response time or thorughput using MSTest, NUnit or any other testing framework.
 - Do not have to leave Visual Studio to create a script.
 - Easier to understand script syntax compared to [K6](https://medium.com/swlh/beginners-guide-to-load-testing-with-k6-ff155885b6db) or some other tools.
-- Scripts writtien in familar C# code, not JavaScript.
+- Scripts written in familiar C# code, not JavaScript.
 - Open Source and easily customizable.

 ## Usage
 ### Scripts
 More than just a "URL tester," L6 has "scripts" consisting of multiple URLs just like LoadRunner or Visual Studio load tests.
-Currently, you have to make the scripts by hand, but its easy.
+Currently, we must make the scripts by hand, but its easy.
 You just add the requests to a C# List<> collection:

 Correlation (using the response of one request as data for the next) is accomplished by means of regular expressions.